carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 You can visualize this anaolgy <a href="(https://www.mulesoft.com/resources/api/what-is-an-api)">here</a>.

-## APIs are not Webscraping
+> ## APIs are not Webscraping
-**APIs shouldn't be confused with webscraping.**
+The biggest difference between APIs and Webscraping is the retrieval method.
+With APIs you are using a system preset by the website you are trying to access the data from (Twitter, YouTube, Spotify, ...).

 # Twarcing

 You may be asking, "What is twarc?" or, "Why do all things involving Twitter have to start with a 'tw'?".

+Twarc is one of the APIs used to retrieve data from Twitter.